This topic describes the UNION clause.

 FOR UPDATE clause.
 You can enclose the

-ORDER BY clause in parentheses to attach it to a sub-expression.
-Without parentheses, these
+ORDER BY clause in parentheses to attach the clause to a sub-expression.
+If parentheses are

-UNION clause, not to the expression on the right side.
+UNION clause instead of the expression on the right side.

-UNION operator computes the set union of the rows returned by the involved
+UNION operator computes the set union of the rows that are returned by the involved

 SELECT statements.
 If a row is included in at least one of two result sets, the row is in